egwe956/threat-hunting-report/threat_hunting_report.md

 ### 4.2 Response Delays

 - Compliance officer was only looped in on 3 July 2024.
-- Analyst reprimanded for not escalating sooner despite clear forensic indications.
+- Analyst reprimanded for not escalating sooner.

 ---

-## 5. DFIR Coordination and Infrastructure Visibility
+## 5. Incident Response Coordination and Infrastructure Visibility

 - A fractional CTO was appointed to lead the incident response.
 - Restricted access and lack of documentation limited internal visibility.